ISU-MolPhyl/EEOB563/computer_labs/lab8/README.md

 ### Estimating the model
 Restart the program and choose  MultiState (option 1) and  MCMC (option 2).
-At this stage you could run the model using conventional MCMC (try it, but first set the number of iterations to 1,000,000: "it 1000000") You will see that the estimated rate coefficients (columns 5 and 6) are rather different from those under maximum likelihood (also the acceptance rate is too high).
-This situation arises because the uniform priors are not restrictive enough for the amount of data we have.
+At this stage you could run the model using conventional MCMC (try it, but first set the number of iterations to 1,000,000: `it 1000000`) You will see that the estimated rate coefficients (columns 5 and 6) are rather different from those under maximum likelihood (also the acceptance rate is too high).
+This situation arises because the default priors for the rates are uniform and they are not restrictive enough for the amount of data we have.
 We will use the "hyperprior" approach to deal with this problem (In Bayesian statistics, a hyperprior is a prior distribution on a hyperparameter, that is, on a parameter of a prior distribution).
 Type `hpall exp 0 30` to specify an exponential prior seeded from a uniform on the interval 0 to 30.
 Rerun the analysis

-The column labelled "Harmonic Mean" (column #3) is the logarithm of the running harmonic mean of the likelihoods.
-It will be used for hypothesis testing (but remember the problem with the harmonic mean we discussed in class).
-What is the harmonic mean for current model?
-What is the model?
+To calculate the log likelihood of the model, we will use the stepping stone sampler.
+The stepping stone sampler (Xie, Lewis et al. 2011) estimates the marginal likelihood by placing a number of ‘stones’ which link the posterior with the prior, the stones are successively heated, forcing the chain from the posterior towards the prior, this provides an effective estimate of the marginal likelihood.
+The “stones” command, is used to set the sampler, the command takes the number of stones and the number of iterations to run the chain on each stone.
+An example of setting the stones sampler is below, the command sets the sampler to use 100 stones and run each stone for 10,000 iterations: `stones 100 10000`

+#### Reverse Jump MCMC
+For a complex model the number of possible restrictions is large, and may be impossible to test.
+A reverse jump MCMC method (Green 1995) was developed to integrate results over model parameter and model restrictions, for a detailed description see (Pagel and Meade 2006).
+The RevJump (RJ) command is used to select reverse jump MCMC, the command takes a prior and prior parameters.
+For example, the command below uses reverse jump with an exponential prior with a mean of 10.
+The second command uses reverse jump with a hyper exponential prior where the mean of the exponential is drawn from a uniform 0 - 100 RevJump exp 10
+Or
+RJHP exp 0 100

-Finally, we will run Reverse Jump MCMC for model selection: (repeat all the commands above + type "rjhp exp 0 30") Run the program and check the output.
+Finally, we will run Reverse Jump MCMC for model selection: (repeat all the commands above + type `rjhp exp 0 30`) Run the program and check the output.
 Notice that new columns appeared: #5 ("No off parameters" sic.) and #7 ("Model") How many parameters are in the selected model?
 What does it mean in terms of rates of change?

-Reconstructing an ancestral state
+### Reconstructing an ancestral state

 Start the program and select MultiState and MCMC from the options.
 Use "AddMRCA Node-H GreatApes" command to add a node H to be reconstructed (specifying the common ancestor of the Great Apes).